nancyepey/rockpaperscissors/README.md

 # rockpaperscissors
 Zuri task

-To play the game please run main.py on your terminal using the code below python main.py
+To play the game please run main.py on your terminal using the code command: python main.py